konka-bptl-tech/ullagallu-notes/interview/index.md

 # Screening Questions
 1. How Many years of experience you have
-2. Do you have PF Card
+2. Do you have PF
 3. Why do you want change the compnay
 4. What's your NP
 5. What's your current CTC